Through the lens of Filipino workers

 With such low wages, some choose to be separated from families and face poor job conditions to pursue employment outside the country, as the number of Overseas Filipino Workers reaches its peak in 55 years[3].
 That is not to say that local workers lack in their share of labor exploitation.
 Contractualization, a common employment practice in the country that hires workers for short-term contracts, leaves affected Filipinos without necessary benefits and job security.

-Under the 17 Sustainable Development Goals (SDG) established by the United Nations General Assembly, specifically SDG 8, there is a need to “protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.”
+Under the 17 Sustainable Development Goals (SDG) established by the United Nations General Assembly, specifically SDG 8, there; is a need to “protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.”
 For the country to achieve this goal, the issues faced by the Philippine workforce must first be properly recognized and addressed before eventually focusing on resolving them.

 There's so much data on the Internet, and here's what we can do